-Have years of scandal finally caught up with Jacob Zuma?
+Have years of scandal caught up with Jacob Zuma?

 He was arrested by the apartheid government in 1963 and was sentenced to 10 years on Robben Island, the penal colony that also then held Mandela.

-He took on official government positions as the country transitioned to democracy and he served as Deputy President from 1999 to 2005.
+He took on official government positions as the country transitioned to democracy and he served as deputy president from 1999 to 2005.

 Born in Nkandla in rural KwaZulu-Natal to a policeman and a domestic worker, Zuma joined the ANC and South African Communist Party at a young age.